sudoswap/lssvm/README.md

 * Enumerable | ETH
 * Enumerable | ERC20

-The `LSSVMRouter` allows splitting swaps across multiple `LSSVMPair`s to purchase multiple NFTs.
+The `LSSVMRouter` allows splitting swaps across multiple `LSSVMPair`s to purchase and sell multiple NFTs in one call.

 An `LSSVMPair` can be TOKEN, NFT, or TRADE.
 The type refers to what the pool holds: